vmg/redcarpet/README.markdown

 What?
 You really want to mix Markdown renderers?
 ------------------------------------------------

-Redcarpet used to be a drop-in replacement for Redcloth.
+Greenmat used to be a drop-in replacement for Redcloth.
 This is no longer the case since version 2 -- it now has its own API, but retains the old name.
-Yes, that does mean that Redcarpet is not backwards-compatible with the 1.X versions.
+Yes, that does mean that Greenmat is not backwards-compatible with the 1.X versions.

-Each renderer has its own API and its own set of extensions: you should choose one (it doesn't have to be Redcarpet, though that would be great!), write your software accordingly, and force your users to install it.
+Each renderer has its own API and its own set of extensions: you should choose one (it doesn't have to be Greenmat, though that would be great!), write your software accordingly, and force your users to install it.
 That's the only way to have reliable and predictable Markdown output on your program.